 Soon after Ofsted moved to a new framework for inspecting schools, which involved the introduction of short inspections, there was public concern that only a few inspections had taken place and about how the new framework was working.

 Ofsted publishes statistics every school term about inspections of maintained schools.
 They also publish some monthly management information.
-But Her Majesty’s Chief Inspector wanted to make a public statement about short inspections and refer to more up-to-date information on the number of completed short inspections.
+But His Majesty’s Chief Inspector wanted to make a public statement about short inspections and refer to more up-to-date information on the number of completed short inspections.
 The latest published management information showed 207 inspections, whereas over 300 had taken place when the Chief Inspector asked for the data.
 Details of all these inspections had already been put in the public domain in the individual inspection reports, but the published data had not caught up with the latest position.

 Before the Chief Inspector made his speech, a special release of management information was published.
 This ensured equality of access for everyone.
 While there was already information in the public domain on over 300 inspections, the combined total was not readily available.

 In February 2016, Number 10 wanted to use the data in a speech the Prime Minister (PM) was making on prison reform.
 If the PM had used unpublished data, there was a risk this would not have been verified and it would not have followed correct release practices.
 It was decided to publish a single ad hoc release so that the data would be in the public domain at the time of the speech.

 One difficulty was ensuring the quality of the data as there was not much time to produce the ad hoc release before the speech.
 Because of the short deadline to validate the data, some available data were not included to avoid quality concerns.

 Statisticians worked with Private Office officials to understand more about what the PM wanted to say.
 By doing this they were able to find a compromise that addressed the issue the PM wanted to speak about while ensuring the speech accurately reflected the data.

 There was significant public interest in the weeks after the release and speech.
 This has led to discussions about whether the management information should be published regularly.